-- Wear Layer: The top layer protects the floor from scratches, wear and staining while providing the realistic look and feel of the floor.
-This is the protective shield to your floor, what keeps the dog from leaving marks with his clattering claws.
-Water-resistant top layers help keep water from seeping through and damaging the floor.
+- Wear Layer: The top layer protects the floor from scratches, wear, and staining while providing a realistic look and feel to the floor.
+This is the protective shield to your floor, which keeps the dog from leaving marks with his clattering claws.
+A waterproof seal keeps water from seeping through and damaging the floor.

 - Image Layer: Just below the wear layer, the image layer holds the pattern or print of your floor.
-This gives your floor the beautiful wood or stone look that is sure to fool your friends.
+This gives your floor an incredibly realistic and beautiful wood or stone look.

 Laminate flooring is already the go-to wood-look flooring option, and the up-and-coming waterproof products are sure to make a splash in the flooring market.
 Here’s why homeowners and business owners can benefit from choosing waterproof laminate flooring:

-- Realistic wood and stone looks: Waterproof laminate floor planks often have some surface detail to further mimic a natural hardwood look and can have the look and feel of a hand-scraped hardwood, embossed wood, distressed hardwood, or come in textured or smooth.
+- Realistic wood looks: Laminate planks often have some surface detail to further mimic a natural hardwood look and can have the look and feel of a hand-scraped hardwood, embossed wood, distressed hardwood, or come in textured or smooth.

-- Easy to install, clean and maintain: Waterproof laminate flooring is designed to be installed as a floating floor, meaning that it is not secured to the ground underneath, but rather “floats” by the means of an interlocking design.
+- Easy to install, clean, and maintain: You can install laminate flooring as a floating floor, meaning that it is not secured to the ground underneath, but rather “floats” by the means of an interlocking design.
 This process is easy and typically done by our customers of all DIY levels.

-- Cost effective: Waterproof and water-resistant laminate floors are an inexpensive alternative to hardwood floors.
+- Cost-effective: Laminate floors are an inexpensive alternative to hardwood floors.
 Lower price and lower maintenance?
 Yes, please!

 Cons of Waterproof Laminate Flooring

-I know you’re really rooting for this floor now, but what good would we be if didn’t give you the downside?
+I know you’re rooting for this floor now, but what good would this guide be if it didn’t give you the potential downsides?
 Every floor has its concerns.
 Here are the less appealing factors of laminate flooring:

 - Not as water-resistant as waterproof vinyl flooring: While laminate flooring has come a long way in its water-resistant capabilities, it still cannot tolerate standing pools of water.
 Unlike vinyl, laminate’s water resistance works from top to bottom rather than bottom to top.
 If you have moisture issues with your subfloor, you’ll still need a vapor barrier.

-- Sound: If installed poorly, laminate floors can create a hollow, empty sound.
-Every product comes with thorough installation instructions, and if you’re really worried, you can always hire an expert.
-Plus, a good underlayment can make for a quieter laminate floor.
+- Sound: If installed on an uneven surface without an underlayment, laminate floors can create a hollow, empty sound.
+Every product comes with thorough installation instructions that include how to prepare your flooring area, and if you’re really worried, you can always hire an expert.

 Waterproof Laminate Flooring FAQs